Malaga Andalusia, Spain Travel Guide

 Location of the magnificent Alhambra Palace, an UNESCO World Heritage site and a masterpiece of Moorish architecture.
 Granada also includes the Overallife Gardens and the historic Albaicín district.

-Known for its stunning Mezquita-Cathedral, an UNESCO World Heritage site, formerly a mosque then a cathedral.
-Cordoba also boasts a charming Jewish Quarter (Judería) with narrow streets and flowered patios.
+Known for its stunning Mezquita-Cathedral, an UNESCO World Heritage site, formerly a mosque after that a cathedral.
+Cordoba also boasts a charming Historical Jewish neighborhood (Judería) with narrow streets and flowered patios.

 Malaga province features beautiful natural parks and landscapes for outdoor enthusiasts.

 A UNESCO Biosphere Reserve, with dramatic limestone landscapes, dense Spanish fir forests, plus remarkable peaks.
-It is a place for hiking and wildlife viewing.
+It is a spot for hiking and wildlife viewing.
 Its remote beauty contrasts sharply with the coast.

 Nearer to the city, this park has accessible hiking trails, spots for picnics, and traditional 'ventas' for local food.
 It is ideal for a shorter escape into nature.

 Near Antequera, famous for its unique karst landscape, with bizarrely shaped limestone formations.
-It has marked hiking trails of varying difficulty.
+It has marked hiking trails of different difficulty.
 Combine a visit with Antequera.

 Sections of the Senda Litoral walking path have picturesque coastal views, specifically the eastern parts of Malaga or segments near Estepona.